zeekoe/zyxeltool/README.md

 You can get the login string as well as the httpdisable/httpenable strings from the developer console in for example Firefox.

-Usage example: `java -jar target/zyxeltool-1.0-SNAPSHOT-jar-with-dependencies.jar wifienable5 wifienable2`
+Usage example: `java -jar target/zyxeltool-1.0-SNAPSHOT-jar-with-dependencies.jar --verbose wifienable5 wifienable2`

 Todo: make the base URL configurable.
 And cleanup the code. :)